It’s Time to Replace Traffic for Conversion

 Tips to Improve Your Conversion Rate

-The best way to improve your website traffic is to improve your content.
-Let’s face it, nobody want’s to read or share irrelevant information on the internet (except spam bots).
+The best way to improve your website traffic is to enhance your content.
+Let’s face it; nobody wants to read or share irrelevant information on the internet (except spam bots).

-Below are a few simple tweaks to help you increase and refine you inbound traffic.
+Below are a few simple tweaks to help you increase and refine your inbound traffic.

 - Better keyword research: Take time to make a list of what products and services drive the most money in your business.
 Then put together a list of blog topics that would appeal to people looking for your products and services in search engines.

 - Clean up your reporting: Review your analytics and search console data.
-Verify that your site is receiving and recording traffic that is viable and real.
+Verify that your site is receiving and recording viable and real traffic.
 It’s all about conversions and revenue. (more details below on cleaning up your analytics)

-The above mentioned tips are hardly totally inclusive of everything you can do.
-But they are foundational changes you can make to start the process of improving the traffic to your website.
+The above-mentioned tips are hardly totally inclusive of everything you can do.
+But they are foundational changes you can make to start improving the traffic to your website.

-We can all agree that website traffic is of absolute importance when it comes to making money online.
+We can all agree that < intense>website traffic is of absolute importance when it comes to making money online.

-Without this, your business entity will just sit on the web, doing nothing, and not serving its purpose.
+Without this, your business entity will sit on the web, doing nothing and not serving its purpose.

-But make sure you know what types of traffic is visiting your website.
-And do your best to make sure you are only tracking real website visitors.
+But make sure you know what types of traffic are visiting your website.
+And do your best to ensure you only track actual website visitors.